-Now her war-weary husband wants her to sleep with the enemy – staying in the home of German architect Stefan Lubert and his teenage daughter Freda.
+Now her war-weary husband wants her to sleep with the enemy – staying in the home of widowed German architect Stefan Lubert and his teenage daughter Freda.

 Rachael’s pretty, but provincial – not a fashion plate.
 She mixes with the class-conscious army wives, all ‘uncultured cuckoos in the fancy nests of other birds.’

-Clueless Lewis belongs to the stiff upper lip brigade, yet when he’s not battling the world over Germany’s fate, even he’s drawn to his translator Ursula.
+Clueless Lewis belongs to the stiff upper lip brigade, yet when he’s not battling the world over Germany’s fate, he’s drawn to his translator Ursula.

 With their parents busy, Freda and Edmund roam.
 Joining fellow Hamburgers clearing rubble, Freda meets a Nazi youth interested in Chez Lubert’s occupants, while Edmund befriends a feral gang – including the enterprising Ozi – who are in thrall to a sinister older boy.

 The Aftermath has a compelling premise.
 Its subdued emotional heart and historical-political suspense lead to a dramatic finale, unlike the film’s thin action.

 Jane Fallon describes her work as chick noir.
 I’ve never read any of the non-noir variety, but this is my third Fallon, and I looked forward to another fab read with a happily-ever-after.
 Continue reading